 St. Ann, MO

 The Macon Drive-in opened in 1952.
 It was destroyed by a tornado in 2004 but this sign remained when this photo was taken in 2010.
 By 2014, the sign was gone.
+The top text panel is now located inside the Pear Tree restaurant in Macon.
 For more, see this website.

 The Airway Drive-in opened in 1948 and closed in 1986.
 In 1991, the drive-in was replaced with the Airway Center shopping center.
 The sign featuring a drum majorette was restored and adapted for the shopping center.
 In addition to the twirling baton, the majorette has moving legs.
 For more, see these websites: 1, 2, and 3. [map]